Simon Sebag Montefiore: Personal life

+Montefiore lives in London with his wife, the novelist Santa Montefiore (née Palmer-Tomkinson), and their two children.
+He and his wife were brought together by the historian Andrew Roberts, who thought "they would be absolutely perfect for each other because they were the only two people he knew who could remember the words to Evita off by heart".
+The couple are friends of King Charles III and Queen Camilla.
+Montefiore was appointed as a Trustee of the National Portrait Gallery in September 2021.

+He publishes as Simon Sebag Montefiore, but prefers to be addressed as Sebag Montefiore.

 Films and TV drama series

 Several of Montefiore's books are now being developed as either films or TV drama series.
 In February 2017, Angelina Jolie announced that she was developing "Simon Sebag Montefiore's Catherine the Great and Potemkin" with Universal Studios.
 Also in early 2017, the film studio Lionsgate Films announced it had bought Montefiore's Jerusalem: the Biography to make it into a long running multi episodic TV drama series which will be "character-driven, action-filled account of war, betrayal, faith, fanaticism, slaughter, persecution and co-existence in the universal holy city through the ages."
 Montefiore has likened it to Game of Thrones.
 The film scriptwriter and director Neil Jordan has been attached to the project to adapt the book for television, and he will also be acting as producer.

-In April 2016, 21st Century Fox announced that its animated division Blue Sky Studios, makers of the Ice Age series, had bought "Royal Rabbits of London", the children's series of books written by Montefiore and Santa Montefiore, to develop into an animated feature film.
+In April 2016, 21st Century Fox announced that its animated division Blue Sky Studios, makers of the Ice Age series, had bought Royal Rabbits of London, the children's series of books written by Montefiore and Santa Montefiore, to develop into an animated feature film.
 In July 2018 it was announced that the screenwriter Will Davies has been attached to the project to adapt the book for the screen.
-Also in July 2018, it was announced that Hat Trick Productions had taken up an option on Montefiore's novel One Night in Winter, in order to make a TV adaption.
+Also in July 2018, it was announced that Hat Trick Productions had taken up an option on Montefiore's novel One Night in Winter, in order to make a TV adaptation.

 Reviews

+The Romanovs

-Montefiore's last non-fiction book The Romanovs 1613–1918 (2016) was accused of containing several historical errors by Swedish historian Dick Harrison.
-However, it has also received many favourable reviews.
-Olga Grushin in the New York Times observed that the book is "Spellbinding ...
-This monumental work is an essential addition to the library of anyone interested in Russian history."
-Stephen Kotkin in the Wall Street Journal praised the book and noted that "No author writes better than Montefiore whose perceptiveness and portraiture here are frequently sublime ... a marvellous read and the last third from fin de siecle insanity to revolutionary cataclysm is dazzling."
-The historian Antony Beevor noted that the book provided "Epic history on the grandest scale".
-For The Observer John Kampfner described Montefiore's book as "Riveting ... the research is meticulous and the style is captivating".
+The book received several favourable reviews including ones by Olga Grushin, Antony Beevor and Stephen Kotkin.
+According to Kotkin, "No author on Russia writes better than Montefiore whose perceptiveness and portraiture here are frequently sublime ... a marvellous read and the last third from fin de siecle insanity to revolutionary cataclysm is dazzling."
+Swedish historian Dick Harrison criticized the book for inaccuracies.

+The World: a Family History of Humanity

+In 2022 Montefiore produced a world history: The World: a Family History of Humanity.
+It received positive reviews.
+The Economist said: "Don't be put off by the doorstopper length: this is a riveting page-turner.
+The author brings his cast of dynastic titans, rogues and psychopaths to life with pithy, witty pen portraits, ladling on the sex and violence.
+An epic that both entertains and informs."